Barth0l0m3w/DungeonGenerator1/README.md

 - inspector setup and buttons
 - self-modeled and textured assets

-the generator now only has a single button to generate a new dungeon and to delete it. navmesh now also gets deleted through the inspector buttons, instead of just in code.
+The generator now only has a single button to generate a new dungeon and to delete it.
+Navmesh now also gets deleted through the inspector buttons, instead of just in code.

 endresult:
 ![](Assets/GitPageAssets/gif/GeneratorIT2.gif)